Explain How Design is Important to The Content

 A well-designed blog like Medium uses:

-This makes long-form content feel accessible and enjoyable, even when it’s 2,000+ words.
+This makes long-form content feel accessible and enjoyable, even when it exceeds 2,000 words.

 2. Design Improves Readability and Retention

-One of the biggest reasons design is important to content is readability, which refers to how easily a reader can consume your message.
+One of the primary reasons design is crucial for content is readability, which refers to how easily a reader can comprehend your message.

 Even the best content fails if users can’t navigate or process it.
 Key design principles that improve readability:

-- Whitespace: Gives breathing room to ideas and prevents fatigue.
+• Whitespace: provides breathing room for ideas and prevents mental fatigue.

 3. Visual Hierarchy Guides Attention